plisdku/pyo3-tutorial/notes/25-11-25-starting.md

 ### [Using Rust from Python](https://pyo3.rs/v0.27.1/rust-from-python.html)

 It says I can make modules, functions, and classes with methods.
 Neato.
+Their `sum_as_string` example works...

 #### `.pyi` file